garethgroberts/ProbLEM/README.md

 > ./loop.sh

-it deposits output in directories called run_*.
-Examples used to create Figure 11 are included in the directories named run_*.
+It deposits output in directories called run_\*.
+Examples used to create Figure 11 are included in the directories named run_\*.

 There are matplotlib (python) plotting scripts included in ProbLEM_force_OU_evo_single_fig.py, but I find gmt (https://docs.generic-mapping-tools.org/6.4/index.html) offers a bit more flexibility and hence Figure 11 was produced by running: